 ~ There were a lot of browns and grays mixed, which is usually what happens with little kids.
 But the older ones were able to stop themselves when they got to a color they liked, so the paints really did have a nice range of color this time.
 I did have to prompt them to stop mixing and start painting.
 We only had an hour to do this so I had to move them along.
 Next time I will do this project in art camp which is three hours rather than art class which is just one hour.

 [ Try this other recycled art favorite: Shoebox Mansion ]

 ~ I saved their paints in jars until next class.
 They didn’t finish and wanted to keep painting.
 They named all the colors, too!
 I kept a record of that which is always fun to do, and exciting to look back on.

 ~ The next week the girls came to class in these gorgeous dresses.
 I was like, huh??
-You do know they are painting in art class?
+You do know you are painting in art class?
 Turns out they had picture day in school, and nobody wanted to change.
-It’s a good thing these paints were washable!
+It’s a good thing these paints are washable!

 So far I have called this a structure, a collage, and an assemblage piece.
 I had a hard time figuring out what to call it!
 I think the most accurate description would be that this is art assemblage.
 It’s similar to collage but uses more 3-dimensional materials that stick out from the base.
 Either way, it’s an incredible collaborative art invitation that fully engaged the children for two classes (2 hours).

 To expand this project, the children could continue to glue on materials after it goes up on the wall.
 The materials would have to be smaller and lighter so that gravity didn’t pull them down.
 Also, you could put out collage material for the kids to use after painting – like tissue paper, cut up art, pom-poms, feathers, etc. Or paint it all one color, as an ode to Louise Nevelson!
 So many ways to extend this process-art experience.

 – – – – – – – – – – – – – – – – – – –